Battle of the Pelennor Fields: The battle

 Main actions in the battle, with the forces of Mordor, Rohan, the city of Minas Tirith, and Aragorn's army from the south of Gondor.
 The actions take place over several days.
 All locations are diagrammatic.

 After breaking the city gate with Grond, the Witch-king of Angmar rode under "the archway that no enemy ever yet had passed".
 Gandalf, on his horse Shadowfax, alone stood in his way.
 But before the two could fight, they heard the horns of the Rohirrim, who had arrived at the Rammas Echor, the wall around the Pelennor Fields, newly broken by the invading orcs.
 Dawn broke, and the main battle began.
 The Rohirrim had bypassed Sauron's lookouts thanks to the Wild Men (the Drúedain), who led them through the hidden Stonewain Valley of their Drúadan Forest.

 Charging the ranks of Mordor, the Rohirrim split into two groups.
 The left group, including the van, broke the Witch-king's right wing.
 The right group secured the walls of Minas Tirith.
 They destroyed siege engines and camps, and drove off the Haradrim cavalry.
 Théoden killed the chieftain of the Haradrim and threw down their standard.
 The Witch-king exchanged his horse for his winged steed and attacked Théoden.
 With a dart, he killed the king's horse, Snowmane; it fell and crushed the king.

-The Black Breath, the terror spread by the Witch-King, drove off Theoden's guards, but his niece Éowyn (disguised as a man and calling herself "Dernhelm" (Note: The pseudonym means "secret helmet" in Old English.)) stood firm, challenging the Witch-king.
+The Black Breath, the terror spread by the Witch-king, drove off Théoden's guards, but his niece Éowyn (disguised as a man and calling herself "Dernhelm" (Note: The pseudonym means "secret helmet" in Old English.)) stood firm, challenging the Witch-king.
 She cut off the head of the Witch-king's mount; he broke her shield and shield arm with his mace.
 The hobbit Meriadoc Brandybuck, who had accompanied "Dernhelm", stabbed the Witch-king behind the knee with his Barrow-blade, a dagger from the ancient kingdom of Arnor enchanted against the forces of Angmar.
 The Witch-king staggered forwards, and Éowyn "drove her sword between crown and mantle", killing him.
 This fulfilled Glorfindel's Macbeth-style prophecy following the fall of Arnor that the Witch-king would not die "by the hand of man".
 Both the weapons that struck his undead flesh were destroyed.

 Éowyn's brother Éomer arrived to find Théoden mortally wounded; he named Éomer king before dying. Éomer then saw his sister unconscious.
 Mistaking her for dead, he became enraged and led his entire army in a near-suicidal charge.
 His vanguard broke out far beyond the rest of the Rohirrim, risking becoming encircled.
 Meanwhile, Imrahil led Gondor's men in a sortie from Minas Tirith.
 Imrahil rode up to Éowyn and found she was still alive, though gravely ill from the Black Breath.
 She and Merry were sent to the Houses of Healing in the city.